Guardian-Angel1/DA352-Privacy-and-Info-Security-Course-Project/README.md

 ## Project Overview

 This project implements a secure chat system using the Diffie-Hellman (DH) key exchange protocol for establishing a shared secret and HKDF (HMAC-based Key Derivation Function) for deriving a strong symmetric key.
-The derived key is then used to encrypt and decrypt chat messages between a server and a client.
+The derived key is then used to encrypt and decrypt chat messages between a server and a client.<br>
 Watch the demonstration on <a href="https://youtu.be/5AUH06ikrfw" target="_blank">YouTube</a>.

 ---